leodr/simple_design/README.md

 For general design advice I used the Material Design Specifications from material.io.

+## Font

+I recommend using the free-for-commercial font "HK Grotesk", which is used in the example and also defined as the standart font in the themes.

+But really and sans-serif, geometric or grotesk typeface should work well (for example Lineto Circular).

 ## SDAppBar and SDSliverAppBar

 These two widgets are meant to be used instead of the regular AppBar/SliverAppBar.